didiersmith/steve/Overview.md

 - Vincent and Russell help Murdoch figure out physics, design warships
 - Armada takes off, sends Russell ahead as scout

+- Sirius completely surrounded by solar sailboats, slum-like conditions
+- The people are like Polynesians, occasionally sail to new star, population explosion

 - Russell gets captured, captors are the same species as Steve, Murdoch etc (Gods), notices that there are female Gods
 - Turns out, Steve's world is a penal colony, Murdoch and Allen are prisoners, supposed to have died out a long time ago but they took over a research base on the planet, figured out life extension and asexual reproduction
 - Murdoch and Allen have been dying to get off the planet, but didn't have interstellar travel worked out